manfredspitze/bank-account-starter/instructions.md

 - Define a new class named `BankAccount`
 - Add to the top of the class a docstring that reads: `A simple class that models a bank account.`
+---

+## Defining Your Methods

+Define the following methods in your `BankAccount` class:

 ### 1. `__init__` Method
 **Purpose:** Initialize the account holder's name and balance.